|The Rainbow Children is the 24th full-length studio album by Prince.

 The album was largely a solo recording project by Prince, although John Blackwell played drums on most tracks, marking his first appearance on a Prince release.
 Additionally, Larry Graham played bass guitar on The Work Pt.
 1 and Last December, The Hornheadz played on five tracks, and Najee played saxophone and flute on some tracks.
 Background vocals and spoken parts are provided at different points by Milenia, Kip Blackshire, Mr. Hayes and Femi Jiya.

-The Wise One trusted in God to bring him another woman (this could be interpreted as Prince's second wife, Manuela Testolini).
-The term "Rainbow Children" seems to indicate a group of people who have obtained some kind of spiritual enlightenment, "flying on the wings of the New Translation" (likely referring to the New World Translation of the Holy Scriptures used by Jehovah's Witnesses, the religious group Prince belonged to at the time of recording).
+The Wise One trusted in God to bring him another woman (read: Prince’s soon-to-be second wife, Manuela Testolini).
+The term "Rainbow Children" seems to indicate a group of people who have obtained some kind of spiritual enlightenment, "flying on the wings of the New Translation" (likely referring to the New World Translation of the Holy Scriptures used by Jehovah’s Witnesses, the religious group Prince belonged to at the time of recording).

 The Banished Ones take over the world, except for the palace of the Rainbow Children, which they surround with a "digital garden"; they try to remove The Wise One (king of the Rainbow Children) from power.
 The Wise One eventually "obliged with an invisible deed", and The Banished Ones return to the place they were born, "Menda City" (a play on words of "mendacity").